mberacochea/nextflow-curso-herramientas-computacionales-2025/README.md

 - Lessons 1 and 4 include hands-on exercises with solutions

 Progress through the lessons sequentially to build a complete understanding of Nextflow pipeline development.

+---

+This training material was developed with assistance from Claude Code.